tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/投递与消费/投递至 ES/通过云函数转储至 ES_intl_en.md

 ## Overview

 This document describes how to use SCF to dump CLS logs to ES.
-CLS is mainly used for log collection, and SCF mainly provides node computing capabilities for data processing.
+CLS is mainly used for log collection, and SCF mainly provides node computing capabilities.
 For the data processing flowchart, please see [Function Processing Overview](https://intl.cloud.tencent.com/document/product/614/38883).

 ## Directions